1972 Wings Tour Bus: Wings Tour bus

-Rather than using a normal tour bus for the 1972 Wings Over Europe Tour, his first major tour after the break-up of the Beatles, McCartney bought the bus and painted it in psychedelic colours, with the tour name shown in a blue sky over snow-capped mountains, the band's logo above the windscreen, and the band members names stencilled on the back in the order Paul & Linda McCartney; Denny Laine; Henry McCullough; and Denny Seiwell.
+Rather than using a normal tour bus for the 1972 Wings Over Europe Tour, McCartney hired the bus and had it painted in psychedelic colours, with the tour name shown in a blue sky over snow-capped mountains, the band's logo above the windscreen, and with the band members names stencilled on the back.
+The order was: Paul & Linda McCartney; Denny Laine; Henry McCullough; and Denny Seiwell.
 It was a similar idea to the Beatles' Magical Mystery Tour and Cliff Richard's Summer Holiday from the 1960s.

+In a video recalling the occasion, Tom Salter, of the Gear shop on Carnaby Street, who promoted the 1972 tour, stated that McCartney had asked for a double-decker bus, but Salter's business partner and fellow tour promoter, John Morris, wanted Salter to talk him out of it.
+Salter instead thought it was a "fantastic idea" and painted it "like Magical Mystery Tour", and that he had "gone one farther" by getting an open-top bus, describing the layout of the bus that he had arranged, as a "hippy-heaven come Yellow Submarine type feel".

 The seats on the top deck were removed, with mattresses and bean bags for the band and their families to lounge and sleep on (although the band stayed in hotels during the tour), and was also used as a playpen for their children while on the move.
-The downstairs was carpeted, with four original seats at the front, bunk beds for the kids, and a fully-functioning kitchen in the rear, and there was a stereo.
+The downstairs was carpeted, with four original seats at the front, bunk beds for the kids, a fully-functioning kitchen in the rear and there was a stereo.
 The McCartneys also had a double bed in the bus, which they tried to take into various hotels during the tour.

 The Wings logo first appeared on the rear of the bus and was made of wood.
-It was designed by Neil Dean, who did the work through Tom Salter, of the Gear shop on Carnaby Street, who had been asked to arrange this by Paul McCartney.
-The "Wings Over Europe" paint work and other renovations were performed by Salter, Dean, Geoffrey Cleghorn and Charlie Smith, along with one or two (unnamed) others who performed other specialist work, such as the rolling destination blind with the tour destinations.
-Contrary to some recollections and beliefs, the renovation work was done at the Halls/Silverline depot in Cowley Road, Uxbridge, where the bus was stationed at the time, by its owners.
-The vehicle was noted in the Wings Over Europe tour programme as being provided by "Silverline Tours" and was returned to the owners after the tour.
-It was never actually owned by Paul McCartney or his associated businesses.
+It was designed by Neil Dean, who did the work through Tom Salter, who had been asked to arrange the hire by Paul McCartney.
+The "Wings Over Europe" paint work and other renovations were performed by Salter, Dean, Geoffrey Cleghorn and Charlie Smith, with some assistance from Dean's wife, along with one or two (unnamed) others who performed other specialist work, such as the rolling destination blind with the tour destinations.

+Contrary to some recollections and beliefs, the paint work and renovations were applied at the Halls/Silverline depot in Cowley Road, Uxbridge, where the bus was stationed at the time by its owners, and was leased, not owned, by McCartney.
+The vehicle was noted in the Wings Over Europe tour programme as being provided by "Silverline Tours" (a trading name of Halls Coaches) and was returned to the owners after the tour.